 At BGSU we are committed to the professional growth and development of its student employees.
 More than 3,200 students work on campus at BGSU each year and for many of them, campus employment provides opportunities for development and practice of BGSU's core values.

 The BG1 Card - The BG1 Card is the official identification card for BGSU students, faculty and staff.
-Your BG1 Card is more than just an ID card.
+A BG1 Card is more than just an ID card.
 It provides access to meal plans, events, and campus facilities.
-Also, if you are a PNC Bank customer, it can be linked to your bank account to serve as an ATM card.
-Lastly by adding funds to your BG1 Bucks account, your card can then be used for printing, on-campus vending, and at multiple off campus locations.
+Also, if a student is a PNC Bank customer, it can be linked to their bank account to serve as an ATM card.
+Lastly by adding funds to their BG1 Bucks account, a students' card can then be used for printing, on-campus vending, and also at multiple off campus locations.